purescript/spago/README.md

 A CLI for Spacchetti that does some stuff, but does not do anything that Psc-Package already does.

+## Installation

+Use the release archives or use NPM on Linux/OSX: <https://github.com/justinwoo/npm-spacchetti-cli-simple>

 ## Features

 ### LocalSetup